 While skiing isn’t a popular sport (yet) in China, the more affluent, well-traveled folk would be remiss without carving, and subsequently wiping out on Whistler’s slopes.
 That, or perhaps enjoying a number of other activities around town.

 The Peninsula is one of those iconic hotels, and more importantly, brands.
 They’re headquartered in Hong Kong by the Hong Kong and Shanghai Hotels Group (HSH) with 10 hotels globally, and a few more in the pipeline.
 On the cusp of China’s border, they’ve been around since 1928, have been catering to the political, business, and celebrity elite for close to a century now.
-If there’s a company that caters to, and understands the nuances of both Chinese and International travelers, it’s them - or is it?
+If there’s a company that caters to, and understands the nuances of both Chinese and International travellers, it’s them - or is it?

 Bad and Beautiful.
 Originally a company that built tractors, the founder, Ferruccio Lamborghini, started the ‘Lamborghini Automobili’ we know today in 1963.